heavyedge/heavyedge-landmarks/doc/source/index.rst

     ... plt.plot(*lm3.transpose(1, 2, 0))
     ... plt.gca().set_aspect("equal")

-Since the x coordinates have much larger scales than the y coordinates, the shape variation along the y-axis becomes negligible if you use two-dimensional data.
+Since the x-coordinates have much larger scales than the y-coordinates, the shape variation along the y-axis becomes negligible if you use two-dimensional data.
 As a result, you might want to scale landmarks before analysis.

 Within-sample scaling
 ---------------------

-The first step is to scale the aspect ratio of landmarks while keeping the original shape.
+The first step is to scale the aspect ratio of landmarks while preserving the original shape.
+You might skip this step when you are dealing with only y-coordinates as one-dimensional data, but it is essential for two-dimensional data with both x- and y-coordinates.
-The following example shows min-max scaling of landmarks within sample.
+The following example shows min-max scaling of landmarks within each sample.

 .. plot::
     :context: close-figs